midarrlabs/midarr-server/README.md

 > **EARLY PREVIEW SOFTWARE** -
-> Please beware this is an early preview of software in rapid development, there will be bugs!
+> Please beware this is early preview software in rapid development, there will be bugs!
 >
 > Please show your support by:
 > * Using the software